Educational Studies

 Minimum admission criteria for all areas of concentration are consistent; however, additional concentration level criteria may be applied.
 The program is selective.
 There will be limits on the number of students a faculty member can mentor at one time.

 Minimum Grade Point Average (GPA).
-Successful applicants must have cumulative GPAs of 3.0 (on a 4.0 scale) from their undergraduate coursework and 3.2 (on a 4.0 scale) from previous graduate work.
+Successful applicants must have at least a cumulative GPA of 3.0 (on a 4.0 scale) from their undergraduate coursework and 3.2 (on a 4.0 scale) from previous graduate work.

 Graduate Record Examination (GRE).
 Graduate Record Examination (GRE) is optional.
 It can be submitted as part of the holistic review of your application, but is not required.